wjc404/GEMM_AVX2/README.md

 #Introduction

-A fast avx2/fma3 dgemm subroutine for large matrices, written in C and assembly, with 97-99% single-thread performance of Intel MKL(2018)
+A fast avx2/fma3 dgemm subroutine for large matrices, written in C and assembly, with 97-99% single-thread performance of Intel MKL(2018) and reduced memory occupation of buffers (only 0.5 mb per thread).

 #Interface in C: